SujalLama/poject-management/readme.md

 # Project management api
 This is a project management system made using technologies: node, sequelize and postgres.
 #### Features
-    1. Login and register into system
+    1. Login and register into system,
+    2. Upload profile pic
-    2. CRUD project
+    3. CRUD project
-    3. CRUD tasks related to the project
+    4. CRUD tasks related to the project
-    4. Search functionalities
+    5. Search functionalities
-    5. pagination
+    6. pagination
-    6. Filter by category (project)
+    7. Filter by category (project)
-    7. Assign tasks to members and team
+    8. Assign tasks to members and team

 ---
 ## To start this file